Iran's president says nuclear deal with West 'certain'

 The West hopes resolving the nuclear standoff will ease tension and avert a full-scale conflict in the troubled Middle East - with repeated Israeli threats of force to stop its arch- enemy Iran from gaining nuclear weapon technology.

-Tehran has denied any such ambitions, insisting that its uranium enrichment programme is designed to generate electricity and for scientific research.
+Tehran has denied any such ambitions, insisting that its uranium enrichment program is designed to generate electricity and for scientific research.

 A U.S. official said last week a deal was likely by the present deadline, but Western diplomats say the two sides remain divided on such key issues as the future scope of Iran's uranium enrichment, which at high purity could be used to make bombs.